alexkaimcneill/Drill-Baby-Drill/README.md

 7. Chips and debris are contained inside the enclosure

 The optional 4th axis will allow rotational machining for more complex parts.

-### Design Challenges We Solved

-During development, we encountered many engineering problems, including:
-- Axis collisions between the spindle frame and ball screws
-- Flexing in aluminum extrusion supports
-- Rail alignment inconsistencies
-- Limited z-axis travel for the 4th axis
-- Mounting solutions for the spindle and motors
-- Wire management across moving axes
-- Protecting rails and screws from machining debris
-- Material selection for machine panels and spoil boards

-To solve these problems, we:
-- Switched to stronger steel linear rails
-- Reinforced the frame with additional extrusions
-- Reworked axis geometry multiple times
-- Reduced unsupported spans to improve rigidity
-- Redesigned spindle mounting orientation
-- Optimized the BOM to reduce costs
-- Experimented with safer enclosure materials like PVC instead of MDF in some areas